 \section{FOREGROUND REMOVAL METHOD}

-In this section, we describe the foreground removal strategy employed in this study, which is based on deep learning techniques.
+In this section, we describe the foreground removal strategy employed in this study, which is based on deep-learning techniques.
 Specifically, we use a UNet architecture and investigate several preprocessing methods designed to improve its performance in the presence of foreground contamination and instrumental beam effects.

-\subsection{UNet Architecture}
+\subsection{UNet architecture}

-We adopt a UNet Architecture to reconstruct the cosmological 21-cm signal from foreground-contaminated and beam-convolved intensity maps.
+We adopt a UNet architecture to reconstruct the cosmological 21-cm signal from foreground-contaminated and beam-convolved intensity maps.
 In this study, we use the same UNet structure introduced in Paper I, where a detailed description of the model configuration is provided.
 For completeness, we briefly summarize the key features here, with emphasis on the modifications for a two-channel input, although the design can be straightforwardly adapted to a single-channel case.

-Figure~\ref{fig:Unet} presents a visualization of the UNet model architecture.
-The network input is a cube of size $64^3$ with two channels obtained from data preprocessing, which will be introduced in next subsection.
+Fig.~\ref{fig:Unet} presents a visualization of the UNet model architecture.
+The network input is a cube of size $64^3$ with two channels obtained from data preprocessing, which will be introduced in the next subsection.
 The output is a single-channel HI cube of the same size.
 The encoder comprises six downsampling stages that progressively increase the number of feature maps from 32 to 2048, enabling the network to distinguish spectrally smooth foreground components from the rapidly varying HI signal.
 The decoder symmetrically upsamples these representations to recover the target field, thereby recovering the cosmological signal while suppressing residual contamination.
-Each block applies a pair of successive 3D convolutional layers, and the annotations in the figure (e.g., $32 \times 64^2 \times 2$) denotes the number of feature maps, the spatial dimension, and the two-channel processing.
+Each block applies a pair of successive 3D convolutional layers, and the annotations in the figure (e.g., $32 \times 64^2 \times 2$) denote the number of feature maps, the spatial dimension, and the two-channel processing.
 Skip connections between corresponding encoder and decoder layers preserve spatial information and enable the network to recover fine-scale HI features that might otherwise be lost during downsampling.
 Through this structure, the UNet implicitly learns to disentangle the spectrally smooth foregrounds from the cosmological signal during training.

 The UNet is trained in a supervised manner, with the loss function defined as the mean squared error between the network output and the ground-truth HI-only signal cube.
 The network processes 102 training samples each epoch, followed by 20 validation samples and 70 testing samples.
 Finally, we save our best model based on the minimum validation-set loss function.